tokio-rs/website/content/tokio/tutorial/hello-tokio.md

 line executes, then the next, and so on.
 With synchronous programming, when a program encounters an operation that cannot be completed immediately, it will block until the operation completes.
-For example, establishing a TCP connection requires an exchange with a peer over the network takes some amount of time.
+For example, establishing a TCP connection requires an exchange with a peer over the network, which can take a sizeable amount of time.
 During this time, the thread is blocked.

 With asynchronous programming, operations that cannot complete immediately are suspended to the background.
 The thread is not blocked, and can continue running